 Over time, many of the design elements that Miriam contributed to the building have faded.
 The Library stacks are now more grey than blue, and the bold fabrics she created are gone.
 But there are other traces of Miriam throughout the building which have lasted.
 Artist James Woodford’s representations of English architecture, carved into the first floor ceiling, use Miriam as a model for Perpendicular.
 Versions of her and Grey’s children appear on the large metal doors at the very front of the building, and the couple’s initials are also carved into the floor in the main foyer.
 There’s hope, too, that some of the pieces which have gone could be restored.

-You can find out more about 66 Portland Place, including more about Miriam and George Grey Wornum, on one of our guided building tours.
+You can hear about the building of 66 Portland Place in Miriam Wornum's own words in our archival audio recording from the RIBA Collections.
+Find out more about 66 Portland Place, including more about Miriam and George Grey Wornum, on one of our guided building tours.

 With thanks to Neal Shasore for his help in writing this article.